 For a complete overview and glossary of terms for federal crimes see Federal Crimes Timeline

-Frequently Asked Federal Defense Questions
+Frequently Asked Questions Regarding Federal Defense

 - Why are you facing federal not state charges?